• Skip to primary navigation

 Instructions

 • Clean the beans.
 Trim off the string, a hard fibrous strand running the length of the pod.
 Slice beans into ½ inch long slices.
 Thinly slice onion.
+Heat oil in a skillet.
+Splutter mustard seeds and then add curry leaves and dried red chilli.

 • Add chopped beans, sliced onions, ginger, garlic, turmeric powder, chilli powder, and salt.
 Add 2 teaspoon oil and stir it well until well combined.
 Cover and cook.
 Don't add water.
 It naturally has water in it, which releases while it gets cooked.